HakaiInstitute/kelp-o-matic/docs/index.rst

 All interfaces to ``hakai-segmentation`` tool make the following assumptions about input images:

-1. The range of values in the input are in the interval [0, 255] and the datatype is Unsigned 8-bit (Often called "uint8" or "Byte" GIS software).
+1. The range of values in the input are in the interval [0, 255] and the datatype is Unsigned 8-bit (Often called "uint8" or "Byte" in various some software).
 2. The first three channels of the image are the Red, Green, and Blue bands, in that order.
-3. The *nodata* value for the image is defined properly in the geotiff metadata.
-    - For images with a black background, this value should be 0, white background would be 255, etc.
+3. The *nodata* value for the image is defined in the geotiff metadata.
+(For images with a black background, this value should be 0, white background would be 255, etc.)
-    - This is not a hard requirement, but speeds up the processing time considerably

 ..
 Usage